 - Never Never, a short story by Bruce Glasco, is the story of Peter Pan from Captain Hook's perspective, where he and his crew are trapped in Neverland unable to win, and Tinkerbell brings them back to life (described in graphic detail) every time they die.
 Oh, and one of them always Comes Back Wrong.

-- Polish writer Andrzej Sapkowski is well-know from using this trope in the his short stories about The Witcher.
-In Lesser Evil (Mniejsze Zło in original) we have another example of using it at classic "Snow White" story - good queen saw terrible things, that will be done by her step-daughter in future, and ordered to kill her.
-Girl killed queen's servant when he tried to rape her, run and join bunch of gnomes, with witch she was robbing people.
-Queen send a wizard, that killed all gnomes and imprisoned girl into a crystal.
+- Polish writer Andrzej Sapkowski is well-known for using this trope in his short stories about The Witcher.
+In Lesser Evil (Mniejsze Zło in the Polish) we have another example of using it on the classic "Snow White" story - good queen saw terrible things that would be done by her step-daughter in future, and gave orders to kill her.
+Girl killed queen's servant when he tried to rape her, and ran and joined a bunch of gnomes, with whom she was robbing people.
+Queen sent a wizard that killed all the gnomes and imprisoned girl in a crystal.
 But then some stupid prince freed and married her, and she murdered him to rule herself.
-Then she attacked her family lands, and killed queen, formed group of murderers and come to kill the wizard, only to die from the hand of the Witcher.
+Then she attacked her family lands, and killed the queen, formed a group of murderers and came to kill the wizard, only to die from the hand of the Witcher.
 And that's only one example.

 - There are a lot of Star Wars Expanded Universe novels that fit this trope, including the "Tales of The" books, each containing several short stories about just about every character who appears in the Mos Eisely cantina and Jabba's palace.

 - One of the best is I, Jedi by Michael A. Stackpole, which fills in and comments on some of the more egregious plot holes from the earlier Jedi Academy Trilogy.